Al-Nibras/NibrasOS/README.md

 # NibrasOS
 Operating System Micro Kernel designed for IA-32 Arch.

-If you're not familiar with Kernel Development, please close the page and stop wasting your time!
+If you're not familiar with Kernel Development, please close this page and stop wasting your time!

 TO BE FIXED:
 * Process VAS creation